Forging Freedom: How Morning Discipline Buys You Evening Peace

 Practical Ways to Blend Training and Life

-When fitness becomes part of the household rhythm instead of a selfish escape, the tension disappears.
+When fitness becomes woven into the household rhythm instead of treated like a selfish escape, the tension disappears.
+It stops feeling like you are stealing time.
+It starts feeling like you are building something.

 Functional Goals: From Aesthetics to Capability